-When an individual presents with hip pain and has failed to respond to conservative treatment, hip surgery may be warranted.
+When hip pain and has failed to respond to conservative treatment, hip surgery may be needed.

 Hip replacement surgery is commonly performed to treat hip conditions such as severe osteoarthritis and hip fractures.
 In fact, over 300,000 total hip replacements are performed annually in the United States.

 When your hip has become extremely painful or stiff to the point where it is limiting your ability to complete normal daily activities, and the severity of hip damage does not allow for other, less invasive, surgical options, then a total hip arthroplasty can be a safe and effective operation to help decrease pain and restore hip function.

 The two main approaches to performing these surgeries include the anterior approach and the posterior approach.

 This type of hip surgery involves the surgeon creating a 4-6 in (maybe larger for larger patients) incision along the outer buttock, the splitting of the gluteus maximus muscle, and the detaching (and later reattaching of the piriformis muscle and the superior gemeli muscle (2 hip rotator muscles).